-- Review the following emergency case studies.

-- Identify key points about these cases.

-- Identify what actions need to be taken.
+Review the emergency case studies below.
+Identify any key points about these cases, as well as actions that need to be taken.

 At the height of flooding, a woman ready to give birth begins to have labour pains.
 The only bridge across the village river is a coconut trunk, which has been washed away by the flood waters.
 The expectant mother needs to get to the hospital as soon as possible, because this is her eighth pregnancy.